 The Notification System is a framework for the delivery of notifications to Blackboard Learn users.
 When an event occurs in the system—such as an assignment is created, a survey is submitted, or a test is overdue—the Notification System informs all the users by using one or more of available notification methods.
 For a complete list of the available notifications, see Notification Types.

 The first and most important thing to understand about this system is that all enabled notifications are generated automatically whenever their associated event occurs.
 For example, when an instructor creates an assignment and makes it available to his students, the system automatically creates the appropriate notifications.
 This requires no action by the instructor.

-Once generated, notifications are immediately visible to users within Blackboard Learn.
+Once generated, notifications are immediately visible to users within Learn in these locations:

 The system can also distribute notifications by email and other distribution mechanisms.
 Distribution is disabled by default.
 When enabled, it sends out notifications periodically according to a configurable schedule.
 To learn more, see DistributionSendNotificationTask.

 Within the parameters set by the administrators, individual users can configure which notifications they receive and choose how they want to receive their notifications.